KarinaCarvajal/hello-world/README.md

 # hello-world

-My first repository on GitHub.
+My first repository in GitHub.

 Here's a list of things I like using emoticons!